 Media Reform

-The Media Reform program seeks to preserve the freedom and independence of Israeli media in the face of growing stresses on the business model of traditional journalism and mounting pressures from government regulators and special interests.
+The Media Reform program, under the Democracy in the Digital Age Program, seeks to preserve the freedom and independence of Israeli media in the face of growing stresses on the business model of traditional journalism and mounting pressures from government regulators and special interests.
 It is guided by the belief that an independent press is essential to a vibrant democracy and an engaged and informed civil society.
 The team works to advise policymakers and opinion shapers on these issues, shape new media regulations, and promote a code of journalistic ethics for the age of digital media.

 Recent efforts have been directed at helping officials design Israel's new broadcasting authority, reforming Israel's censorship regulations, developing a new code of journalistic ethics for the information age and proposing measures to boost transparency and limit subliminal advertising.